noahehall/theBookOfNoah/_aws.md

   - internet gateway: how you connect your VPC to the internet (and vice versa)
     + you can only have one internet gateway per VPC
   - virtual private gateway: terminate your VPN connections
-  - Subnets: can be public / private
+  - Subnets: can be public / private: 1 to 1 mapping to a availability zone
+    + public facing subnet: has internet access (e.g. for webservers)
+    + private facing subnet: no internet access (e.g. for databases)
     + set them up like this for easibility
       - 10.0.1.0, 10.0.2.0, etc., always incrementing the 10.0.#.0
     + are mapped directly to an availability zone